londelec/leandcxmlman/source/sections/IEC61850cl/AcsiSettings.rst

    * :attr:	Bit 1
      :val:	xxxx.xxxx xxxx.xx0x
-     :desc:	**Delete** Dynamic datasets that are not created by us and are not required by any DI/AI. (default value) This setting applies only if IED supports Dynamic dataset creation.
+     :desc:	**Delete** dynamic datasets that are not created by us. (default value) This means datasets with names other than :ref:`xmlattr-IEC61850clAcsiBdyndsname` or :ref:`xmlattr-IEC61850clAcsiUdyndsname` (e.g. 'dynb01', 'dynu01') and names not defined by :ref:`xmlelem-IEC61850clDI`.\ :ref:`xmlattr-IEC61850clDIDSref` and :ref:`xmlelem-IEC61850clAI`.\ :ref:`xmlattr-IEC61850clAIDSref` attributes.
+		This setting applies only if IED supports Dynamic dataset creation.

    * :(attr):
      :val:	xxxx.xxxx xxxx.xx1x
-     :desc:	**Don't delete** Dynamic datasets that are not created by us and are not required by any DI/AI.
+     :desc:	**Don't delete** dynamic datasets that are not created by us.
 		This setting applies only if IED supports Dynamic dataset creation.

    * :attr:	Bit 8